dimplemundhra/e-commerce-database/README.md

 ### 📜 License

-This project is open for educational and personal learning purposes.
+This task is open for my own educational and personal learning purposes.